ronaldoussoren/pyobjc/docs/core/fsref-fsspec.rst

     .. note::

        "FSSpec" is a deprecated type in Apple's APIs.
-The type is not availble for 64-bit code, and shouldn't be used for new development.
+The type is not available for 64-bit code, and shouldn't be used for new development.

     Instances of ``objc.FSSpec`` are opaque and don't provide access to specific fields in the structure.
 The following methods and properties